ministryofjustice/intranet/README.md

     make launch
     ```

-6. If this is a new install you may get a development replica by executing the WASM utility.
+6. If this is a new install you can update you local dev environment by executing the WASM utility.
     ```bash
     wasm migrate intranet2:dev .
     ```